District 8

 (2) If the Court in its sole discretion varies from the rotation basis, it may appoint any qualified attorney, whether or not the attorney is on the court-appointed attorney list.

 (1) Judges will monitor attorney performance on a continuing basis to ensure the competency of attorneys on the list.
-An attorney may be removed from the appointment list by a majority vote of the county court judges.
+An attorney may be removed from a County Court's court-appointed attorney list by the county court judge assigned to preside in such county.

 (2) If an attorney is under consideration for removal from the list, written notification will be given indicating the concerns with the attorney’s performance giving rise to consideration for removal, and the attorney will be given the opportunity to respond in writing or in person before a final decision is made.